ifila/Pc-SR/README.md

 ModuleNotFoundError: pcsr
 Run scripts/run_pipeline.py from the repo root so Python can find the pcsr/ package.
 In PyCharm, set the Working Directory to the project root in your Run Configuration.

-Torch / SentenceTransformer install issues
-Use the provided requirements.txt.
-On macOS ARM, wheels sometimes lag—install via pip first; if it fails, try conda to set up pytorch/cpuonly then pip install sentence-transformers.

-License & Attribution
 Author: Ifigeneia Lamprianidou

-If you use this code in academic work, please cite your thesis/paper and acknowledge this repository.
+If you use this code in academic work, please cite {remember to include the paper once it is accepted).

-perl
-Copy code